 I would opt for the external hard drive because it gives you the flexibility of storing a system image which can take a lot of storage.

-This is not complicated to do and you can have peace of mind knowing that if anything goes wrong, you will have access to your data.
+Data backup and creating a system image is not complicated to do, and you can have peace of mind knowing that if anything goes wrong, you will have access to your data.